YarPetru/superheroes-front/README.md

 If an item of information is missing in the database, it will not appear on the card to avoid displaying blank fields.

+Regarding images, the application allows adding, deleting, and setting a Main image for a superhero from the available ones in the database.

+To add an image, you can do so through editing the superhero's information.
+In the opened form, without modifying other fields (if not necessary), simply add the image URL and click the Edit button.
+The images are stored in an array (each image represented as a URL).

+In the DetailedCard, you can view all the images by scrolling through the Carousel component (if the hero has more than one image available).
+If the hero has only one image, the Carousel control buttons are disabled.
+However, once you add more images, the buttons will appear.

+Additionally, in the DetailedCard, you can delete current image or set it as the Main image.
+To do so, click the Chevron button at the top of the image, which opens a backdrop with the "Set as Main" and "Delete" buttons.
+By clicking on either of them, you can delete or set the current image as the Main one.
+For superheroes without an added image, a default image will be automatically shown.

 To return to the Heroes List, click on the title in the header or Close button on the card.